 - Pure Food Grade Diatomaceous Earth: This is 100% natural, unaltered DE that has simply been mined from the earth and packaged for your use.
 This is the kind we sell here at diatomaceousearth.com

 - Crawling Insect Control DE: We also carry this product here on our site.
-This is technically the exact same product as the one above.
+This is technically the exact same product like the one above.
 It's 100% natural food grade DE with no additives.
-The reason for the different label is because we are meeting the standards of a different governing organization.
+The reason for the difference in labeling is because we are meeting the standards of a different governing organization.
 The EPA regulates pesticides while the FDA regulates dietary supplements.
 In order to satisfy both requirements, we need two different labels.
 The price difference is to cover the cost of registration with the EPA.
 Please note that this isn't always the case with other companies.
 Don't assume all pest control DE is pure food grade.
 If you have any questions, contact the company that you purchased your diatomaceous earth from.

 - Pool Grade Diatomaceous Earth: Unlike food grade DE, pool grade diatomaceous earth is dangerous to eat or inhale.
 This is DE that has been treated at temperatures in excess of 1000°C or 1832°F to change its state to mostly crystalline silica.
-This increases its effectiveness as a pool filter, but makes it unsafe for any other use.
+This increases its effectiveness as a pool filter but makes it unsafe for any other use.
 None of the information we provide on our site involves using pool grade DE.

 - Other DE Blends: There are other types of DE that are sold as food grade but aren't pure DE.
 Red diatomaceous earth typically has a natural clay added to it.
 Although generally considered safe, we focus our efforts on producing pure DE without additives, and so this product isn't one we mention very often.